 Hefner Gates, who then provided it for use here.

 A world of thanks

 to all the Gates family members who made this image possible

 cursor on the photo to identify family members

 Picture taken in front of Rev. Edward Franklin Gates' home in

-relationship in quotes are with respect to his grandson, Louis Edwin Gates:
+relationship in quotes ("Grandma," "Uncle," etc.) are what Louis Edwin Gates